cjimti/imti/content/post/2021-11-10-go-linear-algebra-07-regression.md

 - Linear Algebra in Go
 ---

-This article demonstrates building a **regression library** in Go from scratch using gonum.
-We'll implement ordinary least squares, ridge regression, and cross-validation.
+This article demonstrates building a **regression library** in Go from scratch using gonum: ordinary least squares, ridge regression, and cross-validation.

 <!--more-->